A parametric tensor ROM for the shallow water dam break problem: Introduction

 In this work, we employ a Low-Rank Tensor Decomposition (LRTD) in the Tucker format to build a tROM and distinguish between interpolatory and non-interpolatory variants.
 For interpolatory tROMs, a local reduced basis is computed via low-rank interpolation of the parameter-to-solution map.
 In the non-interpolatory case, interpolation is replaced by a local POD procedure.
 As we shall demonstrate, the non-interpolatory tROM performs better.

-We apply the tensor ROM approach to a hyperbolic problem -- specifically, the one-dimensional SWE dam-break problem with both dry-bed and wet-bed initial conditions.
+We apply the tensor ROM approach to a hyperbolic problem -- specifically, the one-dimensional SWE dam-break problem with both dry-bed and wet-bed initial conditions as well as two-dimensional SWE equations with topography, Manning friction and parametrized initial conditions.
 The initial conditions are characterized by the parameters $(\hleft, \hright)$, representing the water heights to the left and right of the dam, respectively.
-Hence, the parameter space has dimension $D = 2$.
+In this case, the parameter space has dimension $D = 2$, whereas for the 2D problem additional parameters are required to describe the topography and the friction coefficient, resulting in $D=5$.
 The dry-bed case ($\hright = 0$) leads to a relatively simple solution involving a rarefaction wave.
 In contrast, the wet-bed case ($\hright > 0$) is more challenging due to the formation of a shock wave downstream of the dam.
 For this case, the shock persists for all times $t > 0$, and the derivative of the solution with respect to $\hright$ near the shock becomes unbounded as $\hright \to 0$.
 This makes the construction of projection-based ROMs particularly difficult, as the quality of approximation hinges on the regularity of the parameter-to-solution map~\cite{mamonov2025priori}.
-Thus, even though the physical and parameter dimensions of the problem are low, \emph{the hyperbolic nature of the problem, shock formation and the lack of regularity near $\hright = 0$ poses a significant challenge for ROM development}.
+Thus, even though the physical and parameter dimensions of the problem are low, \emph{the hyperbolic nature of the problem, shock formation and the lack of regularity near $\hright = 0$ pose a significant challenge for ROM development}.

-We demonstrate that the non-interpolatory tROM, combined with Chebyshev sampling in the wet-bed parameter direction, is an effective strategy.
+We demonstrate that the non-interpolatory tROM, combined with a Chebyshev distribution of sampling points for the parameter governing the water depth in the bed, provides an effective strategy.
 Although the resulting local reduced spaces have higher dimensions than those typically required for parabolic or elliptic problems, this is consistent with the known slow decay of the Kolmogorov $N$-width in hyperbolic settings.
 We also show that this method significantly outperforms standard POD-ROMs, especially in the wet-bed case, where POD-ROMs struggle to resolve shock waves and tend to generate spurious high-frequency oscillations.